nathanzyx/website-images/README.md

 ### Description:

-**This project uses web sockets to establish a live connection between a client and the server as well as a RESTful API, allowing the client to draw on a pixelated canvas in real time with other users.
+**This project uses web sockets to establish a live connection between a client and the server as well as a RESTful API to store and retrieve canvas data, allowing the client to draw on a pixelated canvas in real time with other users.
 Along with the ability to draw on a live canvas, the server saves the canvas' data and password in a JSON file when all users have exited the live canvas room.**